learn-co-curriculum/phase-3-ruby-search-enumerators/README.md

-# Ruby Search Enumerators
+# Search Enumerables

-## Objectives
+## Learning Goals

-1. Understand return values for enumerators.
+- Understand return values for enumerators.
-2. Use a truthy or falsey evaluation in a block.
+- Use a truthy or falsey evaluation in a block.
-3. Use `#select` to select matching elements from a collection based on a block.
+- Use `#select` to select matching elements from a collection based on a block.
-4. Use `#detect` to find a matching element from a collection based on a block.
+- Use `#detect` to find a matching element from a collection based on a block.
-5. Use `#reject` to filter matching elements from a collection based on a block.
+- Use `#reject` to filter matching elements from a collection based on a block.

-## Overview
+## Introduction

 Every method in ruby must return a value.
 When we iterate or enumerate over a collection with `#each`, the return value is always the original collection.
 This is an example of a static return value, no matter what we do with `#each`, it will always return the same object that received the call to `#each`.